Xenoblade Chronicles X: Plot

 A new ship dubbed White Whale 2 is created so humanity, allied aliens, and Mira's genetic data can escape.
-During their missions, Void steals the Ares's cores, which are needed together with Aloi's still-organic body to power the dimensional jump.
+During their missions, Void steals the Ares's cores, which are needed together with Alois' still-organic body to power the dimensional jump.
 A team led by the avatar and including Elma, Lin and Alois go to retrieve the Ares cores from his continent base Volitaris.
-Upon confronting Void, Alois is briefly absorbed into him, learning that he is a former Samaarian scientist who used an ancient artifact dubbed the Conduit to create the Ares, (Note: Implied to be the same artifact present in the Xenoblade Chronicles games.) which caused the Ghosts to manifest; he was imprisoned within Volitaris, eventually becoming disillusioned with existence and longing to experience death using the Ganglion, triggering the prolonged war with the Ghosts.
+Upon confronting Void, Alois is briefly absorbed into him, learning that he is a former Samaarian scientist who used an ancient artifact dubbed the Conduit to create the Ares, (Note: Implied to be the same artifact present in the other Xenoblade games.) which caused the Ghosts to manifest; he was imprisoned within Volitaris, eventually becoming disillusioned with existence and longing to experience death using the Ganglion, triggering the prolonged war with the Ghosts.
 The avatar retrieves the Ares cores, using them to tap into the wills of the dead from all dimensions, and destroys Void.
 White Whale 2 successfully jumps to a new dimension, and the game ends as it approaches a new world.